Fahlevi20/APD-Counting-YoloV8/README.md

 # Synapsis Challenge Test APD Detection

+## Dataset
+You can download the dataset from this link [Construction Site Safety Image Dataset Roboflow](https://www.kaggle.com/datasets/snehilsanyal/construction-site-safety-image-dataset-roboflow)

 ## Result
 Klik this link to view the predicting result [result](https://drive.google.com/file/d/1RgKy_INzmSV9VdRLds13iesmNN6En_FH/view?usp=sharing)
 ## Installation

 You can clone the repository using your terminal: